Itz-creator07/AI-Life-ladder-Prediction-model/README.md

 <h3>💡 Why It Matters</h3>
 <p>
-  Predicting well-being enables smarter, more human-centered systems.
+  Understanding and predicting well-being goes beyond data science—it supports smarter, more human-centered systems.
 This model can help governments, nonprofits, and organizations understand population needs and prioritize impactful decisions.
 </p>